phpMan > man > git-rebase(1)

 The label command associates a label with the current HEAD when that command is executed.

-These labels are created as worktree-local refs (refs/rewritten/<label>) that will be
+These labels are created as worktree-local refs (refs/rewritten/<label>) that will be deleted

-is rescheduled immediately, with a helpful message how to proceed.
+rescheduled immediately, with a helpful message how to proceed.

 The reset command resets the HEAD, index and worktree to the specified revision.
 It is

 similar to an exec git reset --hard <label>, but refuses to overwrite untracked files.
-If
+If the

-the reset command fails, it is rescheduled immediately, with a helpful message how to edit
+reset command fails, it is rescheduled immediately, with a helpful message how to edit the

-the todo list (this typically happens when a reset command was inserted into the todo list
+todo list (this typically happens when a reset command was inserted into the todo list

 manually and contains a typo).